 Are you a new miniature painter, or want to help another painter get started?
 At first glance, the sheer amount of stuff you think you need may be intimidating.
 But, I’m here to tell you that you don’t need much at all to start painting miniatures.
 In fact, you only need 3 things: a good brush, paint, and the model.
 You likely already have a miniature or model in mind that you want to paint.
 Maybe it’s for Warhammer 40k, AoS, or other tabletop wargame.
 Maybe you want to paint up your favorite board game, e.g., Zombicide, or Dungeon and Dragon (D&D) minis for your next RPG campaign.
 Whatever the case may be, there are only a few essential tools you’ll need.
 Other supplies and equipment are luxuries that merely enhance the hobby.

-In this article, I highlight the basics of what you’ll need to get started painting miniatures and models.
+In this article, I highlight the basic tools of what you’ll need to get started painting miniatures and models.
 The barrier to entry for painting miniatures is lower than you think.